CartoDB/carto-selfhosted/README.md

 ## Migrate to Kubernetes

-To migrate your CARTO Self Hosted from Docker Compose deployment to [Kubernetes/Helm](https://github.com/CartoDB/carto-selfhosted-helm) you need to follow these steps:
+To migrate your CARTO Self Hosted from Docker Compose installation to [Kubernetes/Helm](https://github.com/CartoDB/carto-selfhosted-helm) you need to follow these steps:

 ⚠️ Migration incurs in downtime.
 To minimize it, reduce the DNS TTL before starting the process